-This interdisciplinary event, curated by Alexis Kirke of the Faculty of Arts and Humanities and supported by the Marine Institute, involves active and leading researchers in psychology, social sciences, biomedicine and the arts.
+This interdisciplinary event, curated by Alexis Kirke of the Faculty of Arts and Humanities (ICCMR) and supported by the Marine Institute, involves active and leading researchers in psychology, social sciences, biomedicine and the arts.

 Talks are aimed at the general public with the following topics discussing:

-- discovering new antibiotics from marine environments
+- antibiotics from the deep - marine sponges in

 - using activity sailing trips to help vulnerable children and people recovering from drug addiction